MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/5- build-and-deploy-application.md

 Deployment is the process of installing, configuring, and enabling a specific application or set of applications.
 ​
-## Build your application on Desktop with StereoKit
+## Build your application on desktop with StereoKit

 During the build process, you may encounter errors when opening the Solution Explorer and the C# program file.
 To debug the errors, run the initial build solution.